 - All vessels must be equipped with a PFD for each person on board or being towed.

-- Michigan law requires all children under 6 years of age to wear a USCG-approved Type I or II PFD when riding on the open deck of any vessel while underway.
+- All children under 6 years of age must wear a USCG-approved Type I or II PFD when riding on the open deck of any vessel while underway.

 - In addition to the above requirements, one USCG-approved throwable device must be on board vessels 16 feet or longer and be readily accessible.